< * | *** >

 success

-t_customer_info as
+create col_type t_customer_info as text;

 reponse